-Documents in MS Word format that are uploaded and stored in a Contract, Company, or Project Profile can be opened and edited in Novatus, and then saved back to Novatus as the next document revision using the Direct Editing feature.
+Documents in MS Word format that are uploaded and stored in a Contract, Company, or Project Profile can be opened and edited in Conga Contracts (formerly Novatus), and then saved back to Conga Contracts (formerly Novatus) as the next document revision using the Direct Editing feature.
 Direct Editing is an efficient alternative to uploading a document revision every time a minor change is made to a document, and ensures users always have access to the most recent document since revisions are automatically numbered and clearly labeled.

 To ensure the proper functioning of Direct Editing, use one of the supported web browsers, operating systems, and applications.